phrackzine/crackme/easter-2025/teaser-challenge-solution.md

 ### THE SOLUTION:

-NONE yet.
-Submit a PR :>
+"You found a Purple-Green-White Egg!
+CONGRATULATION!
+Send a PR at git@github.com/phrackzine/crackme"